AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Testing/Testing_Tools/README.md

 * `resolver_match`

-    An instance of [`ResolverMatch`](https://docs.djangoproject.com/en/4.0/ref/urlresolvers/#django.urls.ResolverMatch) for the reponse.
+    An instance of [`ResolverMatch`](https://docs.djangoproject.com/en/4.0/ref/urlresolvers/#django.urls.ResolverMatch) for the response.
 You can use the [`func`](https://docs.djangoproject.com/en/4.0/ref/urlresolvers/#django.urls.ResolverMatch.func) attribute, for example, to verify the view that server the response:
     ```
     # my_view here is a function-based view
     self.assertEqual(response.resolver_match.func, my_view)